tonysebion/bronze-foundry/docs/SILVER_JOIN.md

 - `join_metrics`: duration/row counts for each chunk plus right-side statistics so operations can measure performance regressions.
 - `column_lineage`: a list describing every output column (its source table, the original column name, and any alias you applied) so catalog tools can follow renamed fields back to their Bronze/Silver origins.
 - `reference_mode`: when a Bronze run was marked as a reference snapshot or delta, this block describes its role/cadence so you can decide whether to merge that snapshot or rely on the incremental feed instead.
+- When two inputs share the same system/table, `silver_join` automatically orders the reference snapshot (role=`reference`) ahead of delta runs so the join uses the reference data as the baseline before merging the incremental dataset; the same metadata ends up in `column_lineage`.

 This richer metadata makes it easier to understand when the join had to fall back to a more permissive Silver model, which chunks contributed rows, and how each Silver input maps back to its Bronze extraction.